dotansimha/graphql-code-generator/website/docs/getting-started/installation.md

 If you are having issues with loading GraphQL-Codegen plugins, make sure it's installed correctly, at the same level of `node_modules`, and make sure it's accessible and available for the Codegen CLI.
 :::

-# Development workflow
+## Development workflow

-The GraphQL Code Generator should be integrated as part of your development workflow.
+GraphQL Code Generator should be integrated as part of your development workflow.

 ### Scripts Integration